minvws/nl-covid19-data-dashboard/docs/lokalize-texts.md

 This section describes some of the ins and outs around locale texts that we use to translate short-copy.
 These strings used to be managed by a tool called Lokalize.
-After a while we concluded that their application did not meet your demands, and we migrated the texts to our newly acquired CMS.
+After a while we concluded that their application did not meet our demands, and we migrated the texts to our newly acquired CMS (https://www.sanity.io).
 By mimicking the old structure and behavior we made sure that the migration had little impact on our codebase.
 Even though these texts now live as documents in Sanity, we still refer to them as "lokalize texts".

-Each texts string lives as a document in the CMS, which each a unique "key" corresponding to a path.
+Each text string lives as a document in the CMS, of which each has a unique "key" corresponding to a path.
 These documents are then exported as JSON files (one for each language) and consumed by the application as static data.